Tokyo Olympics rescheduled for July 23-Aug. 8 in 2021

 The Paralympics were rescheduled to Aug.
 24-Sept.
 5.

-The new Olympic dates will conflict with the scheduled world championships in track and swimming, but those events are now expected to also be pushed back.
+The new Olympic dates would conflict with the scheduled world championships in track and swimming, but those events are now expected to also be pushed back.

-“The IOC has had close discussions with the relevant international federations,” Mori said.
+“The IOC has had close discussions with the relevant international federations,” organizing committee CEO Toshiro Muto said.
 “I believe the IFs have accepted the games being held in the summer.”

+Muto said the decision was made Monday and the IOC said it was supported by all the international sports federations and was based on three main considerations: to protect the health of athletes, to safeguard the interests of the athletes and Olympic sport, and the international sports calendar.

+“These new dates give the health authorities and all involved in the organisation of the Games the maximum time to deal with the constantly changing landscape and the disruption caused by the COVID-19 pandemic,” the IOC said.
+“The new dates … also have the added benefit that any disruption that the postponement will cause to the international sports calendar can be kept to a minimum, in the interests of the athletes and the IFs.”

-Both Mori and CEO Toshiro Muto have said the cost of rescheduling the Olympics will be “massive” — local reports estimate billions of dollars — with most of the expenses borne by Japanese taxpayers.
+Both Mori and Muto have said the cost of rescheduling the Olympics will be “massive” — local reports estimate billions of dollars — with most of the expenses borne by Japanese taxpayers.

 Muto promised transparency in calculating the costs, and testing times deciding how they are divided up.